wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

 	    Showing the changes made in a file is limited to only text files at this time.

 #.
-In the agent configuration file (``/var/ossec/etc/ossec.conf``), update the frequency option of the ``syscheck`` block to your desired scan interval in seconds.
-In this case, our desired scan interval is every 1 hour (3600 seconds):
+Update the frequency option of the ``syscheck`` block in the ``/var/ossec/etc/ossec.conf`` agent configuration file.
+Set a scan interval in seconds.
+For example, every 3600 seconds:

    .. code-block:: console

        <frequency>3600</frequency>

 #.
-Add the following configuration to the ``syscheck`` block of the agent configuration file (``/var/ossec/etc/ossec.conf``).
-This will enable monitoring of the file and ensure that when the file is modified, Wazuh generates an alert with the differences.
+Add the following configuration to the ``syscheck`` block of the ``/var/ossec/etc/ossec.conf`` agent configuration file.
+This enables monitoring of the file.
+It also ensures that Wazuh generates an alert with the differences when the file is modified.

    .. code-block:: xml